Ajten Pllana

 Kaltrina Krasniqi: At which school?

-Ajten Pllana: Elena Gjika Elementary School, which used to be called Vuk Karadžić.
-After I retired, after the changes [the war], it took the name Elena Gjika.
+Ajten Pllana: “Elena Gjika”, it used to be “Vuk Karadžić”, after I retired, after the changes, it took the name “Elena Gjika”.

-Kaltrina Krasniqi: Tell me about the atmosphere at the school, the staff?
+Kaltrina Krasniqi: Tell me about the atmosphere at school, the staff?
 We should take into account that people don’t know the history of this school, so you have to explain it with more detail.

 Kaltrina Krasniqi: Surroi.

 Ajten Pllana: Surroi, he was my daughter’s classmate.
-So many doctors, so many… My students have also achieved a lot, it’s… I have three or four students who are doctors of science and we are proud of the boys also.
+So many doctors, so many… My students have also achieved a lot, it’s… I have three or four students who are doctors of science and we our proud for the boys also.
 Then a lot of other teachers, the first generations were very good, they’re still good.
 The school has tradition, it’s a very good school, others schools are too probably, but I didn’t have much access to them, but I’m talking about our school.
 The staff was good and the students were very good.

 Kaltrina Krasniqi: Was it convenient for you to live this close to the school?